soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

 like `Predicate<T>` and `Comparer<T>` and has a single family of function types like the C# `Func<...>` family.

-What if you want to refer to a method that doesn't have a return value?
+Refering to methods that don't have a return value in C# is not possible with `Func<T, void>`, because void isn't a valid type.
-In C#, you can't write `Func<T, void>` because void isn't a valid type; you have to write `Action<T>` instead.
-But Scala doesn't have different families of delegate types, it just has the built-in function types.
+It is necessary to write `Action<T>` instead.
+Scala doesn't have different families of delegate types, it just has the built-in function types.
 Fortunately, in Scala, `Unit` is a real type, so you can write `(Int) => Unit` for a function which takes an integer